 - Certifications & Qualifications

-The most expensive portion of any roof replacement is its labour cost.
-Roofing labours count for at least half of the total cost of a roof replacement.
-This is because it takes many labour hours to complete a project and it takes many years of training to make an excellent roofer.
+The most expensive portion of a roof replacement is its labour cost.
+This is because it takes many hours (or days) of hard work to complete a roofing project, and it takes many years of training to make an excellent roofer.

-There are different types of roofing labourers and their rate varies depending on their skills and work experience.
-The ground level roofing labourers perform shingle tear-offs and other basic labour works.
-They also assist other professional roofers, who mostly do installation and metal flashing work.
-Crew lead is the head of a crew.
-She/he is responsible for managing the workflow and ensuring the quality of the work performed.
-A crew lead reports directly to the operating manager or the business owners.
+There are different types of roofing labours and their wage differs depending on their skill level.
+The ground-level labours perform shingle tear-offs and clean-up works.
+They also assist other roofers, who install shingles and do metal flashing work.
+The Crew Lead is the head of a crew.
+He/she is responsible for managing the roofing workflow and ensuring the quality of the work performed.
+A Crew Lead reports directly to the Operating Manager or the Business Owners.

-A roof replacement job takes a lot of material.
-An average roof consumes between 70 to 110 bundles of asphalt shingles, that is 3,500 to 5,500 Ibs of materials.
-Laminated asphalt shingle price start at around $0.7 per square foot, or $70 per square, and the cost increases by 5% annually by the manufacturer.
-Premium asphalt shingles can be twice as much in comparison.
+A roof replacement takes a lot of material.
+An average roof consumes between 70 to 130 bundles of asphalt shingles, that is 3,500 to 6,000 Ibs of materials.
+Laminated asphalt shingles start at $0.7 per square foot or $70 per square, and the cost increases by 5% to 7% annually.
+Premium asphalt shingles cost twice as much in comparison.

-When considering the cost of materials, roof shingles are just one thing.
-Roofing accessories can be a significant portion of the total material cost as well.
-Below is a list of roofing accessories:
+When considering the cost of materials, roofing shingles are just one thing.
+Accessories can also be a significant portion of the total material cost.
+Below is a list of common roofing accessories:

 - Starter shingles